Error Bounds for Variational Quantum Time Evolution: Simulation Results

 \item An illustrative example is considered with \begin{es} H_{\text{illustrative}} = Z\otimes X + X\otimes Z + 3 Z\otimes Z. \end{es} Hereby, the evolution time is $T=1$ and the initial parameters are chosen such that all parameters are set to $0$ except for the parameters of the last layer of $RY$ rotations which are chosen to be $\pi/2$.
 This gives $\ket{\psi_0}=\ket{++}$.

-\item The well-studied Ising model with a transverse magnetic field on an open chain with $3$ qubits is investigated, see, e.g., \cite{Calabrese_2012TransveresIsing}, i.e., \begin{es} H_{\text{Ising}} = -J\left(\sum\limits_{i,j}Z_i\otimes Z_j + g\sum\limits_j X_j\right), \end{es} where $J=-\frac{1}{2}$ and $g=-\frac{1}{2}$.
+\item The well-studied Ising model with a transverse magnetic field on an open chain is investigated, see, e.g., \cite{Calabrese_2012TransveresIsing}, i.e., \begin{es} H_{\text{Ising}} = -J\left(\sum\limits_{i,j}Z_i\otimes Z_j + g\sum\limits_j X_j\right), \end{es} where $J=-\frac{1}{2}$ and $g=-\frac{1}{2}$.
+While the following section includes examples with $3$ qubits, additional results with $10$ qubits are presented in Appendix \ref{app:10qubits}.
 The evolution time is again set to $T=1$ and the initial parameters are all $0$ except for the parameters of the last layer of $RZ$ gates which are chosen at random in $(0, \frac{\pi}{2}]$ such that $\ket{\psi_0}=\ee^{-i\gamma}\ket{000}$ with $\gamma\in\mathbb{R}$.
 Notably, we avoid the initial state $\ket{\psi_0}=\ket{000}$ to circumvent getting stuck in a local minima.

 \item The two qubit hydrogen molecule approximation given in \cite{VarSITEMcArdle19} is studied, with

 Again, the evolution time is set to $T=1$ and the initial parameters are chosen such that the initial state is $\ket{\psi_0}=\ket{++}$, i.e., all parameters are $0$ except for the last layer of $RY$ rotations which are given as $\pi/2$. \end{enumerate}